Galaxy S21 vs. Galaxy S20: What Samsung might change in 2021

 Because the Galaxy S21 has not yet been publicly unveiled, we can only report on the rumors we've heard about its specs and features.
 However, an extensive leak, posted on Android Police in November, documents almost the entire spec sheet for all three phones in the line: the Galaxy S21, the Galaxy S21 Plus and the Galaxy S21 Ultra (read on for how the Galaxy S21 specs compare to those of the S20).
 Samsung didn't comment on the leak.

-Based on those leaks and others, we know that the S21 has many similar features to the S20, including size (6.2 inches), battery (4,000 mAh), camera features (including a 12-megapixel ultrawide lens), a 120Hz display and 5G connectivity.
+Based on those leaks and others (including another massive leak of promotional slides the day before the unveiling), we know that the S21 has many similar features to the S20, including size (6.2 inches), battery (4,000 mAh), camera features (including a 12-megapixel ultrawide lens), a 120Hz display and 5G connectivity.
 However, the S21 is also rumored to run on Android 11, as opposed to the S20's Android 10, and will have a Snapdragon 888 processor.
 The other major difference will be in the price: While the Galaxy S20 started at $999, the Galaxy S21 is rumored to start at $850 -- a major price decrease, likely due to sales drops that Samsung experienced during the pandemic.

 Read more: Galaxy S21: Will Samsung's next flagship include a headphone jack?
 Probably not